-- the $\underline{\text{Kepler User FAQ}}$, which contains information about the project, getting started, and common usage questions and problems; - the Kepler User Documentation, which includes a getting started guide, an actor reference, and a complete user manual; - the Kepler User Mailing List, which is used to share questions and disseminate information among Kepler users and Kepler team members.
-One can also peruse archived messages from the list; - the Kepler bug base.
+- 1. Kepler User FAQ, which contains information about the project, getting started, and common usage questions and problems; - 2.
+Kepler User Documentation, which includes a getting started guide, an actor reference, and a complete user manual; - 3.
+Kepler User Mailing List, which is used to share questions and disseminate information among Kepler users and Kepler team members.
+One can also peruse archived messages from the list; - 4.
+Kepler bug base.
 For a bug report in the core software, or an idea for a new feature or enhancement, there is Kepler's Bugzilla bug base.

-In terms of the bugs and issues related to support to Grid/HPC access related actors and workflows:
+In terms of the bugs and issues related to support the Grid/HPC access related actors and workflows:

-- 7. Bugs and feature requests are tracked through JIRA - 8.
-Additionally, there are training material from the different courses available.
+- 1. Bugs and feature requests are tracked through JIRA - 2.
+Additionally, there is training material available from the different courses which have been run.